-A student enrolled in EDUC 302 should not be teaching the class all on their own, unsupervised by a faculty member.
+A student enrolled in EDUC 302 should \not\ be teaching the class all on their own, unsupervised by a faculty member.
 EDUC 302 is not a way to replace a lecturer position, for instance.
+A student enrolled in EDUC 302 is not a teaching assistant, and should not be fulfilling the duties of a TA.